AdaCore/gnatcoverage/tools/gnatcov/doctemp/object_coverage.rst

-To lines with associated object code we apply qualifiers similar to those for individual instructions: when the synthetic coverage indication for a line is ``-``, ``+`` or ``!``, we say qualify the line as *uncovered*, *fully covered*, or *partially covered*, respectively.
+To lines with associated object code we apply qualifiers similar to those for individual instructions: when the synthetic coverage indication for a line is ``-``, ``+`` or ``!``, we qualify the line as *uncovered*, *fully covered*, or *partially covered*, respectively.

 Note that eventhough the annotations are rendered on source lines in this case, they are really meant to convey object code properties, hence are of a different nature than what the DO-178B source structural coverage criteria refer to.

-With an extra ``+`` at the end of the format name (:option:`--annotate=xcov+`), the machine instructions and their individual coverage status are printed next to their associated source line.
+For example,

 Example here

+With :option:`--annotate=xcov+` (extra ``+`` at the end), the machine instructions and their individual coverage status are printed next to their associated source line.

 Annotated sources, html (:option:`=html[+]`)
 --------------------------------------------

-:option:`--annotate=html` produces one ``.html`` browsable annotated source file per original compilation unit, in the current directory by default or in the output directory selected with :option:`--output-dir`.

-The annotations are identical to the :option:`=xcov` ones, and each source line is colorized in green, orange and red to reflect full, partial or null coverage respectively.
+For source coverage criteria, |gcvcov| :option:`--annotate=html` produces an annotated version of each source file, in html format, named after the original source with an extra ``.html`` extension at the end.

+Each annotated source page contains a summary of the assessment results followed by the original source lines, all numbered and marked with a coverage annotation as in the :option:`--annotate=xcov` case.
+In addition, lines with obligations are colorized in green, orange or red for ``+``, ``!`` or ``-`` coverage respectively.

-An ``index.html`` page summarizes the coverage results and provide links to the annotated sources.
+An `index.html` page is also produced, which contains a description of the assessment context (assessed criteria, set of trace files involved, ...) and a summary of the coverage results for all the units, with links to their annotated sources.

-With the ``+`` extension, the annotated machine code for each line may be expanded below it by a mouse click on the line.
+Similarily to the :option:`xcov` format case, :option:`--annotate=html+` (with a trailing +) attaches to each line details about the coverage status of all the individual instructions generated for the line.
+These are folded within the line and expanded when a mouse click hits it.

 Violations summary, text (:option:`=report`)
 --------------------------------------------